tencentyun/intlcloud-documents/yehe_doc/管理与支持/账号相关/账号安全/MFA 设备_intl_en.md

 Multi-Factor Authentication (MFA) is a simple and effective security authentication method.
 It adds an additional layer of protection to strengthen the username and password credentials.
 An MFA device, also called a dynamic password card or token, is a device that enables this authentication method.
 Tencent Cloud currently offers two types of MFA devices: hardware MFA devices and virtual MFA devices.

 ## Hardware MFA Devices
->Currently, hardware MFA devices are only available for beta users.
+>?Currently, hardware MFA devices are only available for beta users.

 The figure below shows some examples of hardware MFA devices.
 The 6-digit dynamic authentication code displayed is updated every 30 seconds, and the serial number of the MFA device is on the back.
 ![](https://main.qcloudimg.com/raw/00e6a241a9091978fbb2e11a9e126a88.png)